 The formula of Centripetal force is F= mω2R, where m is the mass of the object, ω is the angular velocity and R is the radius of the circular path.

-1) An object with more mass would be requiring less angular velocity and smaller radius of circular motion, to maintain it circular motion.
+1) An object with more mass would be requiring less angular velocity and a smaller radius of circular motion, to maintain its circular motion.

 2) If R is high, even a lower angular speed can keep an object rotating in a circular path.

-3) If R is too small, then angular velocity has to be at higher side to compensate the small R and generate the necessary Centripetal Force required to continue circular motion.
+3) If R is too small, then angular velocity has to be at the higher side to compensate for the small R and generate the necessary Centripetal Force required to continue the circular motion.